 \end{thmB}

-We note that the rationalization $p^{-1}\E^0(BG)$ retains most of the information contained in $\E^0(BG)$, so our result approximates the total power operation closely.
-In fact, $\E^0(BG)$ is finitely generated and free for many finite groups $G$, the so-called good groups, see \cite{hkr,bscentralizers}.
-Finally we show that the rationalized total power operation in fact deserves the name by proving it is a global power functor in the sense of \cite{globalgreen}.
+We note that the rationalization $p^{-1}\E^0(BG)$ retains much of the information contained in $\E^0(BG)$, so our result approximates the total power operation closely.
+In fact, $\E^0(BG)$ is finitely generated and free for many finite groups $G$.
+These are the so-called good groups\cite{hkr,bscentralizers,schuster32}.
+Finally, we show that $\mathbb{P}^{\Q}_{m}$ deserves to be called the rational total power operation by proving it is a global power functor in the sense of \cite[Section 4]{globalgreen}.